vertcli/machine_learning/README.md

 Projects
 --------

 This portfolio is made of several ML mini-projects with the aim to show my skills on this field.
 All the datasets are from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html) where you can find up to 351 open datasets.
+The list of projects is the following:

-The first project is called [Glass Identification Classification](https://github.com/vertcli/machine_learning/tree/master/glass_identification_classification), which is based on the dataset with the same name.
+1. [Glass Identification Classification](https://github.com/vertcli/machine_learning/tree/master/glass_identification_classification) is based on the dataset with the same name.
+This is a multiclass problem in which I implement a one-vs-all solution using Adaptive Boosting algorithm (ADA Boost).

+2. [Pima Indians Onset Of Diabetes](https://github.com/vertcli/machine_learning/tree/master/pima_indians_onset_of_diabetes) is a two class classification problem.
+The algorithm trained in this case was a Logistic Regression Classifier in which I modify the parameter C to check whether the algorithm is underfitting or overfitting.